isabellamwest/scratchlearn/README.md

 - **Gradients you can trust.** The MLP's backprop is verified against central finite differences to a relative error of 1e-6, and the GMM test asserts the EM log-likelihood is monotonically non-decreasing — the two I check first when a refactor breaks something.
+- **Property-based testing for the maths.** [`tests/test_properties.py`](tests/test_properties.py) uses [Hypothesis](https://hypothesis.readthedocs.io/) to check invariants across generated inputs rather than fixed examples — the finite-difference check above generalised to every architecture and batch, Lasso's KKT optimality conditions, PCA round-trips, and more.
+See [tests/README.md](tests/README.md) for the full list and what each one protects against.
 - **Vectorised NumPy throughout.** A Python loop over samples is treated as a bug, with the documented exceptions of tree recursion and the EM/Lloyd outer iterations.